 - Roasted in Wellington, Mojo coffee is a New Zealand brand.

 - Mojo has 22 cafe locations in the capital city and an additional 11 in Auckland.
 At the time of writing this article, they are in Japan and China and hoping to enter the US market.

 - In addition to their own cafes, many independent Wellington restaurants serve Mojo coffee.

 - If you are in New Zealand, you can subscribe to Mojo for home delivery.

 - While I am generally not a fan of chains, Mojo is one brand that I will select.
-It is consistently rich, smooth and exactly the way I think a latte should taste.
-I would rate it second best, following behind the one hubby makes for me each morning.
+It is consistently rich, smooth and exactly the way I think coffee should taste.